Upstatement/algolia-connector-wp-plugin/README.md

 If `post_type` is not specified, this wp-cli command will reindex all searchable post types whose `exclude_from_search` is `false`.
 If `blog_id` is not specified, this wp-cli command will reindex _all_ available sites.

-> Algolia will automatically replace existing records with the same `blogID`.
+> Algolia will automatically replace existing records with the same `objectID`.
 However, this command _will not_ automatically clear records with the same `distinct_key`.
 You'd have to run the `clear` command below and then run this `reindex` command.

 <br />